|Is This What It Now Means To Build A Computer?|

 What started this nostalgic recollection of times past was an encounter with Kano.

 If you haven't heard about Kano then I need to explain that it was a phenomenally successful Kickstarter project to create a kit that lets you build a computer.
 This is a really great idea, and despite my musings about how things used to be, it did deserve the support it got and its new range of products is impressive but...

 Kano is based in turn on the phenomenally successful Raspberry Pi computer.
 It takes a RPi and puts it in a box along with a case, an add on LED ring light and some educational material.

 Packaging a RPi to make it easier for very small people or the very lazy to get started is a good idea and now we get to the "but...".

 The promotional material goes a long way to establishing the idea that this is building a computer.
 For example, the promo video below is titled

-Is this aiming low?
+Is this aiming low in hardware terms?